AEmilioDiStefano/ros2_ws/instructions_IRL.md

 **ONE** L298N Motor Controller

-**ONE** power bank or portable phone charger (at least 10,000 mAh, QC at least 18W, PD at least 18W)
+**ONE** power bank or portable phone charger (at least 10,000 mAh, QC at least 18W, PD at least 18W) (must include USB to type-c charge cable)

 **ONE** fuse holder **with at least one 5W fuse** (can be for car, motorcycle, or other type of machine)